I love trams.

 But it’s all coated in a sheen of rain.
 Soon, my favourite buildings weren’t the architectural marvels but the ones that served booze.
 I have a very low tolerance for caffeine, so cafes are out of the question after my first cup of coffee, unless I want a splitting headache and to be buzzing around like a coked-out chipmunk for the rest of the day.

-So, we’ve been boozing—but, hell, isn’t this what Europe is for, especially after having spent so much time in Islamic countries?
+So, we went boozing—but, hell, isn’t this what Europe is for, especially after having spent so much time in Islamic countries?
 In Riga we hit five bars, including one right inside a record store, before going to the opera.

 It was at the record store that we noticed our opera tickets had printed, in large, bold letters, “BLACK TIE”.
 The word “optional” did not appear before or after.
 Since we already had the tickets, and we’d been drinking since 3:00, we figured we’d try to get in anyway; probably because we were way in the upper balconies with the rest of the scum, they let us in black tie-less.